jameskbride/EuchreKata/README.md

 #### Declaring Trump
 The "trump" suit is declared at the beginning of the hand, after the cards have been dealt.

-After the hand has been dealt the top card of the kitty is turned over by the dealer and each player may get a chance to declare trump for their team in rotating team order.
+After the hand has been dealt the top card of the kitty is turned over by the dealer and each player may get a chance to declare trump for their team in rotating team order with the dealer choosing last.

 If a player:
 * has at least three cards of the same suit of the revealed card, or
 * has two cards in the revealed suit and an Ace of another suit, or
 * is the teammate of the dealer and the player has at least two cards in the revealed suit

 they should declare trump.
-Otherwise they should pass, and the next player in turn gets a chance to declare trump.
+Otherwise they should pass, and the next player in turn gets a chance to declare the revealed suit as trump.

 Trump may only be declared once, and once declared the remaining players lose their chance to declare it.
 Once trump is declared the dealer picks up the trump card and discards their lowest card back to the kitty (remember trump cards are higher than all other cards).